 No single strategy can ever hope to please all of your workers all at once.
 A tiny silly idea could be brainstormed into something brilliant sooner or later.

-12. Do not let employees become bored
+Don’t let employees become bored

 Some employees have a short attention span.
 Host a cupcake bake-off, plan a happy hour every Friday, have company lunches together in the office on alternate Wednesdays or allow a different person to run the weekly meetings to break up the dreariness.